EricFrederic/capital-bikeshare-demand-analysis/README.md

 <img width="485" height="355" alt="image" src="https://github.com/user-attachments/assets/f9d70ac7-8ef3-4073-9de4-a024feab91a2" />

+_Weather conditions have a significant influence on daily bicycle demand.
+Days with unfavorable weather consistently exhibit lower ridership than days with favorable conditions, reinforcing the importance of incorporating weather variables into demand forecasting and operational planning._

 ## Seasonality Matters

 Demand varies considerably across seasons and months, demonstrating predictable cyclical patterns that can support operational planning.